 A furnace that seems to be emitting strange noises may be trying to tell you something.
 Unusual sounds would understandably catch your attention, causing concern.
 Instead of worrying, getting everything checked and fixed is a good idea.
 Knowing some possible causes could help you to take appropriate action.
-[Company_name] in Portland has compiled some information that may help you better understand what’s going on with your heat pump.
+Climate Control in Portland has compiled some information that may help you better understand what’s going on with your heat pump.

 What Is a Heat Pump?